zsparal/api-documentation/source/index.rst

 If possible it would be wise to leave communication at this level to our ready-made :ref:`Clients <clients>`.
 This allows you to still be in control without reinventing the wheel.

+If you have any questions about integrating our API please `contact <https://www.mollie.com/en/contact/>` us.
+We're happy to help!

 .. _clients:

 Clients, modules and plugins